Article mis à jour le / Post updated on 12 May 2022.

 The abbreviation MSP, Minneapolis-Saint-Paul or the expression Twin Cities is often used, as the two cities are twinned and connected by tram.
 Saint-Paul is not just a suburb or a dormitory town, it is the capital of the state of Minnesota.
 It is therefore home to several attractions.

-I love to visit political buildings, it’s my strange pleasure on vacation.
+I love to visit political buildings, it’s one of my strange pleasures on vacation.
 I love to learn more about the political, social, historical functioning of the place where I am.

-The guided tour of the Capitol is free and takes a tour of the political organization of the state.
+The guided tour of the Minnesota Capitol is free and includes an overview of the political organization of the state.
 It also allows you to climb into the rotunda to have a great view of the golden statue.

 The Minnesota History Center

 I wasn’t sure if visiting a second museum was a good idea after the disappointment of the Mill City Museum.
 But no, I absolutely loved the Minnesota History Center.
-It is the archetype of the playful and entertaining museums, with different levels of exhibits for children and adults.
+It is the archetype of a playful and entertaining museum, with different levels of exhibits for children and adults.

-There is a part on the history of Minnesota of course but also on the technical prowess, a simulation of the tornado of 1965 where the room moves on itself, a gallery on immigration, another on agriculture, in short, everything I like!
+There is a section about the history of Minnesota of course but also on the technical prowess, a simulation of the tornado of 1965 where the room moves itself, a gallery on immigration, another on agriculture, in short, everything I like!

 More reasons to visit Minneapolis